Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 about the Antikythera shipwreck, 2013.

-An Etruscan cinerary urn with a high relief depicting the ambush and
+An Etruscan cinerary urn with a high relief depicting the ambush

-prophesied by an oracle, and symbolizes the inevitability of destiny.
+by an oracle, and symbolizes the inevitability of destiny.

 Travertine, around 150 BC.
 Found in 1822 in the necropolis of